 Digital devices are a major distraction to mindful eating.
 Although eating at your desk, in front of your TV, or while looking at your phone might seem like an efficient use of time, they are a huge hindrance to mindful eating and your digestion.
 Simply taking the 10-15 minutes needed to sit down and eat your meal without a screen will help make the experience more mindful.
 Eating with others and sharing food with others is also a great way to bring more mindfulness to the process.

 5. Shop locally.

 Eat the kind of food you know the story behind.
-It is easy to eat mindlessly when you pick a product off the grocery store shelf because you simply know nothing about it.
-Buying something as simple as a banana might seem so innocent, however, when you recognise the hard work, labour and the entire network and community that worked to get it to you, it forces you to change your outlook.
-Getting to know a local farmer, butcher, fishmonger or cheesemonger and learning how your food got from the farm to your fork will force you to eat more mindfully.
-It is easy to throwaway food if there is no understanding or appreciation of the hard work it takes to get from farm to table.
+It is easy to eat mindlessly when you pick a product from the grocery store shelf because you simply know nothing about it.
+Buying something as simple as a banana might seem so innocent, however, when you recognize the hard work, labor, and the entire network and community that worked to get it to you, it forces you to change your outlook.
+Getting to know a local farmer, butcher, fishmonger, or cheesemonger and learning how your food got from the farm to your fork will force you to eat more mindfully.
+It is easy to throw away food if there is no understanding or appreciation of the hard work it takes to get from farm to table.
 Understanding even a little of the story behind the food that you eat will bring a whole new level of mindfulness to your eating habits.

 6. Distinguish hunger from cravings.

 Understanding your reason for eating will help you to be more mindful of the food you eat.
 Are you actually hungry, or are you bored, tired, or angry?
 Are you hungry or are you simply having a craving?
 If you are able to take a moment and ask yourself this simple question you will be able to determine if you actually need to eat or not.
 The more in tune you are with your body the more easily you will be able to identify your hunger cues and improve your practice of mindful eating.